vstevensf/medicare_hos/README.md

 ## Features

 - Feature 1: Preprocess datasets from PUFs (public use files)
-    - Preprocessing not included: conversion of ASCII PUF files to csv using Medicare HOS user manuals.
-Converted csv PUFs can be found in this repo.
+    - Preprocessing not included: conversion of ASCII PUF files to csv using [Medicare HOS user manuals](https://hosonline.org/en/data-dissemination/data-users-guides/).
+Converted PUF csv files used in this analysis can be found in this repo.
 - Feature 2: Baseline imbalance assessment and identification of covariates
 - Feature 3: Propensity score matching between two cohorts of Medicare patients, cohort 1 (1998) and cohort 23 (2020).
 - Feature 4: